raylene/eng-handbook/README.md

 # The Eng Team Handbook (eng-handbook)
-*A developers's guide to management: an open-sourced handbook for leading engineering teams*
+*A developer's guide to management: an open-sourced handbook for leading engineering teams*

 ## Background